 An important sleep hygiene tip is to make sure that the temperature in your room is neither too cold nor too warm (see effects of poor sleep hygiene)

-The temperature for our bedrooms needs to between 60 and 67 degrees Fahrenheit for us to rest well.
+The temperature of our bedrooms needs to be between 60 and 67 degrees Fahrenheit for us to rest well.

 Part of having a good temperature and feeling good is to improve the air circulation in your room.

 Don’t be afraid to open the windows, if you have to for a brief moment to clear out stuffed out air.

 5. Wear something comfortable

 This is important if you want to relax.
 If you’re the type that sleeps with pajamas or nightgowns, make sure you choose the right materials

 What we wear affects our body’s temperature.
 This is because of our body’s sleep cycle and rhythm follows that of our body temperature.